mrocklin/blog/_posts/work/2014-05-01-Fast-Data-Structures.md

 CyToolz
 -------

 Personally, I'm fine with fast Python speeds.
-Erik on the other hand, wanted unreasonably fast C speeds so he rewrote `toolz` in Cython;  he calls it [CyToolz](http://github.com/pytoolz/cytoolz/).
+Erik Welch on the other hand, wanted unreasonably fast C speeds so he rewrote `toolz` in Cython;  he calls it [CyToolz](http://github.com/pytoolz/cytoolz/).
 His results are pretty amazing.

 ~~~~~~~~~~Python